 You can request spouse coverage for the same benefit amount you choose for yourself, or a lesser one if you prefer-subject to the reduction schedule shown in the

 Schedules of Benefits and Quarterly Premiums.
 A Domestic Partner (DP) is defined as an eligible dependent.
 (Click here for a Declaration of Domestic Partnership Form.)
 The Group Policy provides the same benefits for parties to a Civil Union as are granted to a spouse in marriage for residents of any state that so mandates.
-You may insure your eligible dependent children (including those that are married) up to age 26 (age 30 for residents of NY or those who have served in active or reserve Armed Forces and were honorably discharged), for a daily benefit of $100, $125, $150, $175, $200, or $250, not to exceed 50% of the insured spouse benefit (50% of Member benefit is no insured spouse in force).
+You may insure your eligible dependent children (including those that are married) up to age 26 (age 30 for residents of NY or those who have served in active or reserve Armed Forces and were honorably discharged), for a daily benefit not to exceed 100% of the insured member benefit.
 Best of all, one premium payment each due date covers ALL eligible children... no matter how many you have!
 And this coverage grows right along with your family.
 Once child coverage is in place, additional youngsters are covered automatically at birth at no additional cost.

 Note: If both you and your spouse are ABA Members, you may both select the Member plan.
 In that case, neither of you may insure the other as a spouse, and you must insure all of your dependent children under only one certificate of insurance.